Covid 19 coronavirus: Police to make sure Gloriavale residents comply with lockdown

 "I don't know if anyone's taking this seriously or not."

-Gregory said if any authorities are looking into it – she hopes they know what they're dealing with.
+Gregory said if any authorities are looking into it, she hopes they know what they're dealing with.

 "Gloriavale's not just a benign little company with a few businesses.